Update

 console.log(rent.getRent()); // returns 9500

 Hint: rentPrice should return a series of functions for updating our confidential rent.
-Take note of the dot notation used to invoked these private methods.
+Take note of the dot notation used to invoke these private methods.

 Conclusion

-Closures are functions that capture and remember the environment in which they were created, and can be used to create private variables and memoize functions.
-Implementation of closures can result in efficient, modular, and maintainable code, and avoid common pitfalls such as global namespace pollution, code duplication, and side effects.
-While implementation of closures is NOT expected in your projects moving forward, they will become even more relevant when working with React functional components in the future.
+Closures are functions that capture and remember the environment in which they were created, allowing access to outer function variables.
+They enable the creation of private variables and can lead to efficient, modular, and maintainable code.
+While implementation of closures is NOT expected in your projects moving forward, they will become increasingly relevant, especially in advanced topics such as higher-order functions and memoization.

 Checks for Understanding